metabolismregulation/metabolismregulation.github.io/help.md

 * To edit a unit of information or a state variable: **right click on the label > Convert to Node**.
 And then, to transform back to label: **right click on the shape > Convert to Label**

-## Process's "bars"
+## Process "ports"

+A process is represented by a square box linked to two connectors, small arcs attached to the centers of opposite sides.

+image

 In addition to snap-to-guideline feature of yEd, there is snap-to-bend-point feature.
-This feature is to be used to co-position bend points as if they were ports of a process so you see two "bars" for each process or a logic operator.
+This feature is to be used to co-position bend points as if they were "ports" of a process so you see two small arcs for each process or a logic operator.

 ## Complex